neoremind/rest-api-framework/README.md

 #### 1.5.6 Exception handling

 Create a `ExceptionMapper` to handle unexpected exception like below.
-This class extends `AbstractExceptionMapper` which does basic logging to sysout and send to [doppler](https://wiki.hulu.com/display/LIV/Doppler), here it wraps the error and always make HTTP-200 response and return structured JSON.
+This class extends `AbstractExceptionMapper` which does basic logging to sysout.
 For the result code please refer [result-util](https://github.com/neoremind/result-util).

 ```
 @Provider